In August 2022, Google now suggest adding a fetchpriority=”high” attribute to the main page image in their LCP optimisation guide.

 Just add the following PHP code snippet to your theme’s functions.php file (or via a plugin like Code Snippets if you use that instead of editing your WordPress theme files).

-This code adds the fetchpriority=”high” attribute to your featured image code to help optimise LCP time.
+This code adds the fetchpriority=”high” attribute to your featured image code, on both posts and pages, to help optimise LCP time.

 It also removes the ‘decoding=”async”‘ bit from the HTML code used to display the featured image only.